 - The emergence of the Social & Emotional Learning, SEL, framework presents the potential for supporting its goals through the inherent collaborative and social qualities of whole health learning activities.

 These trends reinforce the growing understanding that childhood is the best time to develop healthy habits, and that good health is in fact critical to learning, to personal wellbeing, and ultimately to the prosperity of the nation itself.
 Or as stated by the Center on the Developing Child at Harvard:

 A vital and productive society with a prosperous and sustainable future is built on a foundation of healthy child development.

 But this aspiration has been so overwhelmed by the complexity and costs of contemporary healthcare and the impact of negative social determinants that parents and physicians are limited often in what they can do to ensure that healthy development.

-Our proposition states that a whole health learning experience sustained through K-12 offers a direct way to offset these limitations and complements the very significant child and community health initiatives in place around the country.
+The WholeHealthED proposition is that a whole health learning experience sustained from K through 12 offers a direct way to offset these limitations, puts direct learning into the hands of the students, and complements the very significant child and community health initiatives in place around the country.